How Much Money Does 1 Million YouTube Views Make?

 YouTube splits ad revenue 55% to creators and 45% to itself.
 This affects how much creators earn.
 For instance, if CPM is $2, the creator’s RPM will be less because of YouTube’s cut and not all views have ads.

-YouTube’s profitability changes a lot depending on the content type.
+YouTube’s earnings change a lot depending on the content type.
 Educational channels are often at the top, making $5,000 to $15,000 a month.
 This is because advertisers love the focused audience these channels bring in.

-Technology channels are close behind, making $4,000 to $10,000 for every million views.
+Tech channels are close behind, making $4,000 to $10,000 for every million views.
 Their tech-savvy viewers and product content attract a lot of ads.
-Gaming channels are also popular, but earnings vary a lot because of different audience levels.
+Gaming channels are also popular but earnings vary a lot because of different audience levels.

 Travel content usually makes $2 to $7 RPM, drawing in tourism and lifestyle brands.
 Fitness and health channels can earn $2,000 to $8,000 for every million views.
 They appeal to health-conscious advertisers.
 Finance channels are among the highest earners, thanks to partnerships with banks and other financial institutions.